stevleibelt/General_Howtos/filesystem/zfs/recover.md

 zpool replace <pool name> <faulty device> <new device>
 ```

-# force importing the pool
+## Force importing the pool

 ```
 zpool import -f -F <pool name>
 ```

-# if all is breaking, try to import the pool read only
+## If all is breaking, try to import the pool read only

 ```
 zpool import -o readonly=on <pool name>